Amr Marey

-Amr Marey (عمرو مرعي; born 1 April 1992), also transliterated Mareï or Marie, is an Egyptian footballer who plays for Egyptian Premier League side Tala'ea El Gaish on loan from Pyramids and the Egyptian national team as a forward.
+Amr Marey (عمرو مرعي; born 1 January 1992), also transliterated Mareï or Marie, is an Egyptian footballer who plays as a forward for Egyptian Second Division A club Proxy.

 Career

 Marey started his career with El Mansoura, then he played for Wadi Degla, El Dakhleya and ENPPI, before joining Étoile du Sahel in Tunisia.
 In 2019, he returned to Egypt to join Pyramids, where he was loaned out to Misr Lel-Makkasa and Tala'ea El Gaish.

+On 5 October 2024, Marey joined Saudi Third Division side Al-Bateen.